ngspipes/main/docs/ToolsRepository.md

 ## Tool configurators

 The repository must also include at least one configurator for each tool.
 A  _tool configurator_ is responsible for adding all the information needed to define the execution context for executing the tool and its respective commands.
 Each _tool configurator_  for each tool is given as a JSON file.
 Thus, for knowing all the available configurators for a specific tool, it exists, for each tool, a JSON file that lists all the JSON files that correspond to tool configurators for that tool.
-In our repository example and thus in our support implementation, these files appear at the root of each tool directory ( please, see the a [tool directory example](https://github.com/ngspipes/tools/tree/master/Blast)).
+In our repository example and thus in our support implementation, these files appear at the root of each tool directory (please, see the a [tool directory example](https://github.com/ngspipes/tools/tree/master/Blast)).
-For instance, in `Blast` tool, it can be observed that there is only a tool configurator ( https://github.com/ngspipes/tools/blob/master/Blast/configurators.json), and the same is given as (https://github.com/ngspipes/tools/blob/master/Blast/DockerConfig.json).
+For instance, in `Blast` tool, it can be observed that there is only a tool configurator (https://github.com/ngspipes/tools/blob/master/Blast/configurators.json), and the same is given as (https://github.com/ngspipes/tools/blob/master/Blast/DockerConfig.json).

 ###  List of configurators of a tool
 For each tool, the list of the tool configurators that are available in a given repository are described in a JSON format in a file designed by `Configurators.json`.
-The format of the file that lists all the tool configurators files  is given by the following JSON schema:
+The format of the file that lists all the tool configurators files  is given by JSON schema defined in Listing 3.4.

 ```
 "$schema": "http://json-schema.org/draft-04/schema#",